 Crack Down

-The first thing you’ll have to adjust to is the user interface.
+The first thing you have to adjust to is the user interface.
 Busy barely describes it.
-The user interface is crowded with information displaying both players remaining lives, and weapon ammo among them.
+The user interface is full to the brim with information displaying both players remaining lives, and weapon ammo among them.
 In the center is the map which is the most important.
 If you are playing in coop both players have their own separate screens.
 Solo players have to make do with a mere quarter of the screen.
-It’s an odd choice and one I’m not entirely happy with.
+It is an odd choice and one I’m not entirely happy with.
 I appreciate the rundown of enemies in the level and their abilities.
 But that isn’t so important that it needs to be present all the time.
 Once you accept that the game was designed for two players you can accept it.

 Crack Down is more of a stealth action game than a run and gun marathon.
-Although the level design focuses on narrow spaces to force enemy encounters your moveset allows you to ably dodge or sneak up on them.
-You can press up against walls to dodge bullets; a cool move that wouldn’t be seen in a 2d game again until Metal Gear: Ghost Babel.
-Doors can be used to block bullets and you can even sucker enemies into shooting each other.
-The game is split into four distinct zones and each brings new enemies and obstacles.
+Although the level design focuses on narrow spaces to force enemy encounters your move set allows you to ably dodge or sneak up on them.
+You can press up against walls to dodge bullets; a cool move that would not be available in a 2d game again until Metal Gear: Ghost Babel.
+Doors can block bullets and you can even sucker enemies into shooting each other.
+The game has four distinct zones and each brings new enemies and obstacles.
 The variety keeps the game fun as it is a bit long at sixteen levels.

 Crack Down is enjoyable solo but truly comes alive with two players.
 With a friend you can split up to plant all the bombs separately or team up for a united front.
 Initially the maps are pretty simple but they do become more complex in short order.
-New elements are introduced such as electrified walls and conveyor belts that make the ordinarily meek enemies that much more dangerous.
-That being said it is still enjoyable alone but truly shines with a buddy.
+They introduce new elements such as electrified walls and conveyor belts that make the ordinarily meek enemies that much more dangerous.
+It is still enjoyable alone but truly shines with a buddy.

 Sadly you will probably blow through it in short order.
 Despite featuring sixteen levels Crack Down is a bit too easy.
 The time limit is very generous and not much of an issue.
 While the levels do become more densely packed most enemies don’t actively follow you.
 Although it is easy to die from a sudden gunshot or fall the generous scoring will net extra lives regularly.
 There are no boss battles to break things up and while the game doesn’t need them it would have added another element aside from planting bombs.